Orcas Boat Attack Mystery Solved

 No, it's not a war declared by orcas against humans.
 It appears to be playful behaviour, particularly among the younger orcas.

-Scientists found that young orcas' curiosity, free time, and playfulness led them to start this trend, with others picking it up.
+Scientists found that young orcas' curiosity, free time, and playfulness led them to start this [[trend::A new development in clothing styles, behaviour, etc., that is being followed by many.]], with others picking it up.

 Scientists also believe the tuna population (a food orcas eat) has increased.
 This has reduced their hunting time, and in their free time, they are attacking boats.
 Luckily, no human has been hurt.